dbochicchio/vera-OpenSprinkler/README.md

 Password is set to "opendoor" (in MD5 format), but you need to change it (see next part).

-Reload your Vera's engine (ie by executing *luup.reload()* in *App*, *Develop apps*, *Test luup code*) and wait for you zones and programs to appear.
+Reload your Vera's engine (ie by executing *luup.reload()* in *App*, *Develop apps*, *Test luup code*) and wait for your zones and programs to appear.

 # Password
 OpenSprinkler use MD5-hashed passwords.
 Ensure to use a tool (such as http://www.md5.cz/) and save the generated password in the corresponding variable.

 # Legacy mode
 This plug-in is suited for the latest version.
-If you're stuck on version >= 2.1.3 and < 2.1.9, try to set *LegacyMode* variable under master device to 1 and then do a Luup reload.
+If you're stuck on version >= 2.1.3 and < 2.1.9, try to set *LegacyMode* variable under the master device to 1 and then do a Luup reload.

 # Variables
 ## For master device